openpipekit/openpipekit.github.io/wiki/developer-quick-start-example.md

 Now plug your USB drive into your Raspberry Pi with an Internet connection.
 It will run the `runonce.sh` file to download the dependencies and then the `autorun.sh` from there on out.
 If your Raspberry Pi is not going to have Internet on it's first boot, you can place those dependencies on the USB Drive manually.

+## Roll the pipe using Yeobot, the robot generator
 Load this code onto a USB drive even faster next time by utilizing a Yeobot Recipe that will download the code and prompt your for the string replacement.
 Yeobot requires [Node.js](http://nodejs.org).
 ```
 # Install the yeobot cli